TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 If used outside of TU Darmstadt, we cannot guarantee that all features will work in the same extent it does there.
 Different environments will need adaption to different interfaces.

-The ownership of the repository containing the project will not be transferred after the developement has ended.

 Communication with the VLA will primarly consist of Mail exchanges and meetups.
-The Mails have already been exchanged and will not be listed due to privacy concerns.